A. R. Quinton

-He exhibited at the Birmingham Royal Society of British Artists; Dudley Gallery; Dowdeswell Gallery; Grosvenor Gallery; Liverpool Walker Art Gallery; Manchester City Art Gallery; the Royal Society of British Artists; Royal Hibernian Academy; Royal Institute of Painters in Water Colour and the Royal Institute of Oil Painters.
+Quinton exhibited at the Birmingham Royal Society of British Artists; Dudley Gallery; Dowdeswell Gallery; Grosvenor Gallery; Liverpool Walker Art Gallery; Manchester City Art Gallery; the Royal Society of British Artists; Royal Hibernian Academy; Royal Institute of Painters in Water Colour and the Royal Institute of Oil Painters.
 He exhibited at the Royal Academy but he was later banned from exhibiting there as the authorities were not in favour of his 'commercialisation' of art.
 His original illustrations for the book The Historic Thames and two other of his paintings were bought by the Duke and Duchess of Kent.

+His works remain collectible, as reproduced on postcards, as the original watercolours for the postcards, and his other paintings in oil and watercolours.
+A large "limited" edition (of 10,000 copies) of Royal Worcester plates, hand-painted after his designs with village scenes, was issued in the 1950s.

+Personal life

+Quinton married Elizabeth Annie Crompton (1858–1946) at Bolton, Lancashire, in May 1885 and with her had two sons: Leonard Quinton (1886-1981) and Edgar Allan Quinton (1891-1912).

-Alfred Robert Quinton died in Finchley, London, in December 1934, and left £9,228 2s 8d in his will to his widow and his surviving son.
+Quinton died in Finchley, Middlesex, on 10 December 1934, and left £9,228 2s 8d in his will to his widow and his surviving son.